wazuh/wazuh-qa/deployability/modules/provision/tests/TESTING-README.md

 The directory `deployability/modules/provision/tests/` contains the unit test files for the `provision` module.

 ## Running Tests
 To run the tests, make sure that your system meets the requirements by executing the following command from the project
 root:

 ```bash
 pytest -vv deployability/modules/provision
 ```
 This command will run all tests in the `tests/` directory.
-Using additional arguments, You can also run specific tests or directories.
+Using additional arguments, you can also run specific tests or directories.
 The output of this command looks like this:
 ```bash
 pytest -vv deployability/modules/provision/